w3f/polkadot-wiki/docs/general/wallets.md

 PolkaGate extension is a Kusama Treasury supported [[1](https://kusama.polkassembly.io/treasury/205)] extension/wallet.
 It is the next version of polkadot js plus which completely re-developed, with a new look, smooth user experience, and many performance improvements.
 Supports Proxy accounts and Social recovery.
+Address (Watch) Only Accounts, Parachain Accounts, Custom Remote Nodes, Phishing Detection, QR Account Import, Export/Import/Derive account(s).

 ### SubWallet